bronson/teensy-metal/pwm/README.md

 ISR(TIMER0_COMPA_vect) { ... }  If TIMSK0 = 2, we'll interrupt when timer0 (TCNT0?) == OCR0A

-16-bit timer registers:    n is timer number (1 or 3), x is the output compare channel (a or b) TCNT1H, TCNT1L, TCNT3H, TCNT3L -- write the high byte first. it gets stored in a shared temp reg and written all at once.  read low byte first.
+16-bit timer1 registers:    n is timer number (1 or 3), x is the output compare channel (a or b) TCNT1H, TCNT1L, TCNT3H, TCNT3L -- the counter
+    write the high byte first. it gets stored in a shared temp reg and written all at once.  read low byte first.
     You can access the entire register in C and the compiler will do the right thing: TCNT1 = 0x1FF;
     If an interrupt modifies a 16 bit register, the main code must disable interrupts when performing 16-bit accesses.
   TCCR1A TCCR3A